If you are looking for a beginner calisthenics workout, then you are in the right place.

 There is more to it than this but for a beginner it is more than enough.
 What matters is to get started.

 The rest comes with time and experience.

 We believe that a good workout routine is split into four sections as follows:

 We do not advise you to skip any of them.

 If you are under a time constraint you can do the skill work and flexibility on your rest days.
-These can be done on a rest day because they do not "tax" your body.

 We’ll get to that in a moment.